ids-s1-21/project-CPL/README.md

 40. Now we have found out why there are spikes at the age of 48 and 52, so we can conclude our general research question.

+We also built a model regarding the possibility of winning a medal vs height.
+The reason why we did this modelling is because we were wondering what might have a influence on the chance of getting a medal apart from age and we thought height may be the representative one.
+The outcome was Probability=0.00207Height-0.224.
+By this equation, we can be able to predict what is the chance of getting a medal based on someone’s height.
+For example, if we do the calculation, an athlete whose height is 1.8 meters has the 14.86% of chance of getting a medal.
+But, the gradient is not representative.
+We suppose the reason why it is not representative is that there are various sports that people of various heights can do well.
+For instance, tall people tend to perform better than short people for basketball and volleyball and also there are numerous sports that athletes’ heights do not really matter.

+Based on the outcomes above, we can be confident to say that younger athletes are expected to perform better than older athletes overall.
+Because we have found the two spikes were caused by mainly one sport(equestrianism/horse riding), so it can be said that younger athletes do perform better in most of the other sports.
+However, it is difficult to say that there is a strong relationship between height and the possibility of gaining a medal since the gradient of the modelling was quite low even though it was positive.

 ## Presentation

 Our presentation can be found [here](presentation/presentation.html).